-The Cooper Union Weapons Policy is in addition to, and may be more restrictive than, weapons regulations that may be imposed by Federal, State, and City law.
+The Cooper Union Weapons Policy is in addition to, and may be more restrictive than, weapons regulations that may be imposed by Federal, State, and New York City law.
 With respect to Cooper Union personnel (faculty, staff and student workers), possession of weapons on campus is subject to disciplinary action, up to and including termination of employment—consistent with any applicable employment manuals or union contracts.

 With respect to students, possession of weapons on campus or while attending or participating in a Cooper Union-sponsored activity off campus is subject to disciplinary action up to and including dismissal, consistent with procedures in the Campus Safety, Security and Fire Report and Cooper Union’s Code of Conduct.